Roma designer hopes fashion can build bridges in Hungarian society

-BUDAPEST Transforming traditional flowery Roma patterns into bold, modern prints, designer Erika Varga aims to use fashion to increase acceptance of the Roma minority in Hungarian society.
+BUDAPEST (Reuters) - Transforming traditional flowery Roma patterns into bold, modern prints, designer Erika Varga aims to use fashion to increase acceptance of the Roma minority in Hungarian society.

 She launched Romani Design, Hungary's first Roma fashion label, with her younger sister Helena Varga six years ago.